Hemanta Mishra

 Hemanta Mishra is an international advisor for the Humane Society International.
 He is the author of the books The Soul of the Rhino and Bones of the Tiger.
 Over the course of his career in conservation biology, he has worked with the Smithsonian Institution, the World Wildlife Fund, the World Bank, Nepal's Department of National Parks and Wildlife Conservation, the Asian Development Bank, the American Himalayan Foundation, and the King Mahendra Trust for Nature Conservation.
 He was awarded the J. Paul Getty Wildlife Conservation Prize for his work and is credited with preventing the extinction of Nepal's rhinos and tigers.

 Early life and family

-Mishra was born in Nepal and grew up there.
+Mishra was born in Nepal and grew up in the capital city of Kathmandu.

 Mishra now lives in Vienna, Virginia, United States with his wife Sushma Mishra, near his daughters' families and his grandchildren.
 With Sushma Mishra, he has three children (two daughters and one son) and four grandchildren who are: Suriya Pope and Aariya Pope daughters of Pragya Mishra and Samir Sultan and Sophia Sultan son and daughter of Alita Mishra.